 In a car accident wherein the individual suffered broken bones and required extensive hospital treatment, the amount of compensation will be considerably higher than someone who only suffered a sore neck and/or back.
-For purposes of this article, it is not possible to provide estimates, however the higher the medical expenses become it is perceived that the injuries are more serious.
-With that being said, under certain circumstances, the insurance company will argue that the individual received unnecessary treatments and that unnecessarily drove up the costs of the individual’s medical bills.
+For purposes of this article, it is not possible to provide estimates, however, the higher the medical expenses become it is perceived that the injuries are serious.
+With that being said, under certain circumstances, the insurance company will argue that the individual received unnecessary treatments that unnecessarily drove up the costs of the individual’s medical bills.

-Nevertheless, for serious injuries resulting from a car accident, the individual will be entitled to pain and suffering, medical expenses.
+Nevertheless, for serious injuries resulting from a car accident, the individual will be entitled to pain and suffering, and medical expenses.
 If the individual is able to prove that he or she was required to miss work due to the severity of the injuries, the individual would be entitled to loss of earnings.
-The individual would be entitled to future loss of earning if s/he was terminated due to being unable to work while recovering from his or her injuries.
+The individual would be entitled to future loss of earnings if s/he was terminated due to being unable to work while recovering from his or her injuries.
 In addition, if the injuries are permanent in nature and thereby prevent the individual from performing similar job duties at a comparable rate of pay, the individual would be entitled to compensation equalling the amount of future income s/he will lose as a result of not being able to earn the same amount of income as prior to the accident.

 Diminished capacity to enjoy life is awarded in only serious accidents.
-This is the situation where the the injury permanently capacitates the individual to the extent that their activities of daily living, i.e. bathing, dressing, etc., are affected as a result of the accident.
+This is the situation where the injury permanently capacitates the individual to the extent that their activities of daily living, i.e. bathing, dressing, etc., are affected as a result of the accident.
 Accordingly, the individual’s capacity to enjoy life has been lessened.

 These are all factors that are taken into account when determining the value of a personal injury case.
-Obviously, the more serious the car accident the likelihood the compensation will be greater.
+Obviously, the more serious the car accident the likelihood the of compensation will be greater.
 However, the seriousness of the car accident is not the deciding factor.
 The medical records which document an individual’s injury play a significant role in determining proper compensation.

-If you have been injured in an accident, please contact an attorney at The Rinka Law Firm, 310-556-9653.
+If you have been injured in an accident, please contact an attorney at The Rinka Law Firm, at 310-556-9653.